Construction of sequences with high nonlinear complexity from a generalization of the Hermitian function field: Preliminaries

 A modified notion for nonlinear complexity, denoted by $L^{(k)}(\mathbf{t}_n)$, was also used in \cite{NX} and \cite{GOR}.
-The difference is that the condition ``of degree at most $k$ in each variable" in $N^{(k)}(\mathbf{t}_n)$ is replaced with the condition ``of total degree at most $k$" in $L^{(k)}(\mathbf{t}_n)$.
+The difference between the two notions is that the condition ``of degree at most $k$ in each variable" in $N^{(k)}(\mathbf{t}_n)$, is replaced with the condition ``of total degree at most $k$" in $L^{(k)}(\mathbf{t}_n)$.